StackVista/stackstate-docs/configure/health/send-health-data/repeat_snapshots.md

 ## Send health to Rancher Observability

-Health can be sent in one JSON message via HTTP POST or using the `stac` CLI command `stac health send`.
+Health can be sent in one JSON message via HTTP POST.
 In the example below, a snapshot containing two check states is sent to Rancher Observability from a single external monitoring system.

-{% tabs %}
-{% tab title="curl" %}
 ```bash
 curl -X POST \
  '<STACKSTATE_RECEIVER_API_ADDRESS>' \